 Using uShip's BOL as a Service Provider

-The Bill of Lading (BOL) is a legal document between you and your shipping customer detailing the type, quantity, origin and destination of the goods being carried.
-You will want to have this signed by an authorized person from your business entity, the shipper and the consignee at the pickup and delivery of the shipment.
-The BOL is useful in the case of damages and when an insurance claim is filed.
-You and the authorized consignee will want to make note of any damages or issues before signing the BOL at both pick up and delivery.
+A Bill of Lading (BOL) is a legal document between you and your shipping customer.
+It details the type, quantity, origin and destination of the goods you'll be transporting.
+You'll want to have this signed by an authorized person from your business entity, as well as the shipping customer or consignee at the pickup and delivery locations.

 If you have additional questions, please feel free to continue perusing our Help Center or contact our Member Support team by clicking here.